 Before you are ready for the next template, you will first need to prepare a square picture of each child in your class.
 This is pretty easy to do if you take your pictures with an iphone.
 Set the phone’s camera to take a square picture before you take the shots, or use the edit mode after you take the shot to crop it into a square.
-I recently discovered the VSCOcam app and I use it to crop and edit all the photos that I take on my phone.
-I am sure there are many other photo editing apps that will do the job too.
 Once I have a square photo I send it to my dropbox so that I have access to it on my PC.
-When I use my digital camera instead of my phone to take pictures I like to use picassa or Adobe Lightroom to crop my photos into a square.
+If you use your digital camera instead of a phone, you can use your photo editor to crop pictures into a square.
 Save the cropped photos in a file where you can easily find them for the next step.

 Download the Photo Template